BashaarJavaid/BashaarJavaid.github.io/README.md

    npm run deploy
    ```

-3. Your site will be deployed to the `main` branch of your repository
+3. Your site will be deployed to the `gh-pages` branch of your repository

 ## GitHub Pages Configuration